To AIHPA Home Page

 i) TEST: When assembled, test carefully.
 Take any appropriate corrective action.
 If in doubt, ask.

-FIT & FUNCTION: We let uses of these magazines do the talking for us...and their comments thus far have been tremendously positive, with only a couple of exceptions.
+FIT & FUNCTION: We let uses of these magazines do the talking for us...and their comments thus far have been tremendously positive.
 We made these magazines for the fastidious shooter that wants the BEST match grade magazine available.
-Likewise, shooters of the Waters Rifleman mags are expected to have a fundamental understanding of how magazines work - understanding tolerances, movement due to temperature, round stacking geometry, etc. This is precision equipment, which precision is key and will not be varied.
+Likewise, shooters of the Waters Rifleman mags are expected to have a fundamental understanding of how magazines work - understanding tolerances, temperature change, round stacking geometry, etc. This is precision equipment, and precision is not sacraficed.
+Your magazine should be maintained.
+Click here for details:

 DOESN'T FIT.
-There have been the odd occasion where shooters, mostly of the 223 synthetic Tikka T3, have had the odd issue of the magazine not latching/clicking in place easily.
-Note we have NOT had this issue with the Lithgow LA102 or any other Tikka T3 rifles and the other size WR magazines.
-We believe this is due to an intolerance of the rifle stock during moulding, or possibly swelling from moisture, or by over tightening of the stock take-down screws at the factory, or other things.
-Also, some shooters are bedding their receivers, increasing the height of the receiver from the floor of stock.
-Because our mags are made to spec plus or minus 0.1mm, and from billet aluminium that won't have dramatic change, the only option is to file off material from bottom of latch tang on front of mag in 0.1mm increments until it clicks in.
+There have been the odd occasion where a shooter magazine will not latching/clicking in place easily.
+We believe this is due to an intolerance of the rifle stock during moulding, or possibly swelling from moisture, or by over tightening of the stock take-down screws, or a number of other things.
+Also, some shooters are bedding their receivers, which increases the receiver height from the floor of the stock.
+Our mags are made to factory spec plus or minus 0.1mm, and from billet aluminium that won't suffer post machining change.
+If the magazine is too tight to latch, the only option is to file off material from the bottom of the latch tang. on front of mag. in 0.1mm increments until it clicks in.
 Don't worry about removing the black, as this will thin out with regular use anyway.
-The alternative is to shim the floorplate with some alum can material.
+The alternative is to shim the floorplate with some very thin material (eg. cut shims out of alum can).
 There is nothing wrong with the mag.
 Again, precision to a standard can result in issues due to variance in the rifle.
 Part of the game...
+Your magazine should be maintained.
+Click here for details:

-TIGHT IS BEST: Ensuring a tight and solid fit keeps your repeater rifle as close to par as possible to a bolt action single shot rifle.
-Tight and solid assembly and fixing keeps harmonic vibration even through the whole rifle, and helps dampen the vibration quicker (no intensity spots - hence why BR rifles have the receivers glued in, etc).
+TIGHT IS BEST: Ensuring a tight and solid fit keeps your repeater rifle as close to performance as a bolt action single shot rifle.
+Tight and solid assembly and fixing keeps harmonic vibration even through the whole rifle system, and helps dampen the vibration quicker and minimise vibration intensity spots.

 MARKING AND SACRIFICE: This magazine is made of metal.
 Metal on metal will always result in witness marks.
 Use of the WR mag will result in witness marks on the aluminium magazine body.
-This is always going to happen, and is preferred to protect undue wear in the more expensive receiver.
+This is always going to happen, and is preferred to protect undue wear in the more expensive rifle receiver.
 The sacrificial wear areas are the front latch tang, rear top flat where mating the trigger front tension leaf spring, and the top rear pivot corners.
-If you don't like the silver that will show due to wear and fit, try touching up with black...
+Witness marks can be marked over with black.

 Back to AIHPA Home Page